-What would you recommend to do to check employment?
+What would you recommend doing to check employment?

 She listed 3 references from the restaurant with their contact info.
-Would you recommend to contact them?”
+Would you recommend contacting them?”

-Our client is someone who makes every effort to run his practice properly, and his dilemma forces us to deal with a seminal issue in background checking – who should we be speaking with?
+Our client is someone who makes every effort to run his practice properly, and his dilemma forces us to deal with a seminal issue in background checking – with whom should we be speaking?

 I often have dentists tell me that they ask for “references” or that they check “references.”
 Normally they are doing this to show me that they are careful about who they hire.
-Typically, what they are doing is asking the applicant for a list of people who the dentist can contact to gain some level of comfort about the character of the applicant.
+Typically, what they are doing is asking the applicant for a list of people who the dentist can contact to gain some level of comfort about the applicant’s character.

 One of my concerns with the hiring practices of many dentists is that they know far too little about people who they hire, so I am glad to see a desire on the part of these dentists to close this knowledge gap.
 However, I think that by checking references, their efforts are misdirected.

-The first problem with applicant-supplied references is that they have been “cherry picked” by the applicant.
-This means that the information they give you lacks objectivity.
-Everyone has at least a few people in their life who are raving fans, and when you call applicant-supplied references, that is exactly who you are speaking with.
-So you are unlikely to hear anything remotely negative from these people.
+The first problem with applicant-supplied references is that they have been “cherry-picked” by the applicant.
+This selectivity means that the information they give you lacks objectivity.
+Everyone has at least a few people in their life who are raving fans, and when you call applicant-supplied references, that is exactly with whom you are speaking.
+So, you are unlikely to hear anything remotely negative from these people.
 I’m pretty sure that if my dog could talk, he would say wonderful things about me.
-But because I feed him, and rub his belly on demand, he isn’t exactly objective.
+But because I feed him and rub his belly on demand, he isn’t exactly objective.

-To make the problem worse, often the references that are supplied (and checked) are really in the nature of “character references,” by which I mean that their knowledge of the applicant does not come from a work setting (e.g. the high school volleyball coach or parish priest).
-So in addition to an objectivity issue, there are often other problems; the information you receive may suffer from a lack of relevance.
+To make the problem worse, often the references that are supplied (and checked) are really in the nature of “character references,” by which I mean that their knowledge of the applicant does not come from a work setting (e.g., the high school volleyball coach or parish priest).
+In addition to an objectivity issue, there are often other problems; the information you receive may suffer from a lack of relevance.

 The people who can give you information that is both relevant and objective are former employers, and that is exactly with whom you should speak.